BenMiriello/Moon_Lander/to_do.md

 # # # # # # # #    NEXT    # # # # # # # #

-[ ] Simply and/pr combine board initiate and write steps

 [?] fix bug where Johnathan got a crash message before he was out of fuel or had reached the surface.